South Africa v Scotland: Adam Ashe to make Scotland debut

 - Live commentary on BBC Radio Scotland, BBC Sport website

 Glasgow Warriors number eight Adam Ashe will make his international debut on Saturday for Scotland against South Africa in Port Elizabeth.

 The 20-year-old joined up with the squad last weekend after making his way from New Zealand where he was midway through a scholarship programme.

 Ashe, who has yet to start a game for his club side, is the only new cap in the starting XV against the Springboks.

-There are three other changes from the victory over Argentina in Cordoba.
+There are three other changes from in Cordoba.

 Henry Pyrgos starts instead of Grayson Hart at scrum-half, Tim Swinson gets the nod at lock ahead of Warriors team-mate Jonny Gray and Chris Fusaro is promoted from the bench in place of Blair Cowan, who has returned home after featuring in the tour wins against USA, Canada and the Pumas.